pjoshi999/Watchify/README.md

 3. [Contributing](#contributing)

 ## Features
-FoodHut offers a range of features to enhance your food ordering experience:
+Watchify offers a range of features to enhance your online video streaming:

 - Optimized search functionality with Debouncing of 200ms with caching using ReduxJS to prevent unnecessary requests.
 - Dark mode with Manual and System preference